 The paramedics physically moved both Anderson and Kumra, resulting in the inadvertent DNA transfer, Smith said.
 Authorities would not discuss whether the paramedics had properly cleaned themselves between the two calls.
 Citing the unique nature of the two incidents, Smith said, “This is not going to happen on a regular basis.””

 There are issues here that should raise questions.
 The first is Anderson’s alibi.
 He was at the hospital for 14 hours including the time period when the crime took place.
 Did the District Attorney believe the hospital records were in error?
 In addition, Anderson’s level of intoxication was at a level that could cause death yet he was suspected of being involved in a relatively sophisticated home invasion robbery.
+It’s stories like these that make you realise how necessary having cheap home security cameras installed is for the safety of you and your family.

 The second issue is the oversight of the crime scene processing and the possibility of DNA cross contamination, which received worldwide attention in reversing Amanda Knox’ conviction.
 Much attention has been paid to the accreditation and standards applied to crime labs as they analyze evidence.
 I think that, for the most part, many look only to the actions of law enforcement during the crime scene analysis.
 However, this case shows that ensuring the reliability of forensic analysis starts with anyone who is involved with the chain of custody of evidence.

 Anderson is fortunate that he was at the hospital.
 If he had not been so intoxicated or remained at the hospital, Anderson could have very well have been another wrongful conviction.
+This might result in him now appearing in The Inmate Search which isn’t fair on him even though it is a useful service for the prison to use.

 If you have been wrongfully charged for a crime you had not part in, you could reach out to a criminal defense lawyer to represent you.